 It’s the perfect tangy-sweet, slightly crunchy counterpoint to even the simplest lunch meat sammies, grilled burgers and dogs, pulled pork … you name it.

-To Gretchen, this idea was completely obvious.
-She’s originally from Pittsburgh, where any and all sandwiches should automatically be topped with coleslaw (and fries!).
+My dear friend Gretchen is from Pittsburgh (you remember Gretchen – she and I originally started this blog together).
+Well, to Gretchen, the idea of piling coleslaw on a sandwich was completely obvious.
+Apparently, in Pittsburgh, any and all sandwiches should automatically be topped with coleslaw (and fries!).
 They consider this completely normal.
-Hmmmmm …

-The deli next door served up the indulgent cure for all those your-budget-won’t-balance and your-magazine’s-behind-deadline and your-meeting-just-crashed-and-burned days … a monstrous, mile-high sandwich of shaved turkey breast and a mound of luscious coleslaw.
+Actually, back when I wore high heels and a suit and commuted two hours to a windowless dungeon-office in the city, coleslaw was my little ray of sunshine (well, that and the Starbucks across the street).
+The deli next door to my office served up the indulgent cure for all the your-budget-won’t-balance and your-magazine’s-behind-deadline and your-meeting-just-crashed-and-burned days … a monstrous, mile-high sandwich of shaved turkey breast and a mound of luscious coleslaw.
 That sandwich could fix anything (more or less).

 And as killer-good as coleslaw is on top of deli sandwiches, it’s even better on top of BBQ!

 - 1/2 cup nonfat plain Greek yogurt

 - 3 1/2 tablespoons cider vinegar

 - 3 tablespoons sugar